-The Company has entered into an investment management agreement relating to the Funds with the Manager (the "Management Agreement"), an indirect, wholly owned subsidiary of BlackRock, Inc. The principal business address of the Manager is 100 Bellevue Parkway, Wilmington, Delaware 19809.
+The Company has entered into investment management agreements relating to the Funds with BlackRock Advisors, LLC (the "Investment Management Agreements"), an indirect, wholly owned subsidiary of BlackRock, Inc. The principal business address of the Manager is 100 Bellevue Parkway, Wilmington, Delaware 19809.